Nonprofit Board Academy

 All other participants in our service area: $750

-Curriculum educates participants on the most critical roles of this community leadership service through interactive learning sessions with nationally respected trainers.
-Each presenter supplies a blend of curriculum that includes Board Source along with their own instructional design and experience.
+Curriculum educates participants on the most critical roles of board service through interactive learning sessions with expert trainers.
+Each presenter supplies a blend of curriculum that includes materials from Board Source along with their own instructional design and experience.
 Click on the accordions below for more information on each session.

 “Thank you, Nonprofit Leadership Initiative, for co-hosting the first ever Board Academy workshop for nonprofit board members.
 It was so energizing to have the opportunity to learn from the experts and to be together with other board members to collaborate and share experiences.
 The connections I’ve made and the leadership strategies I’ve learned will help me to be a more effective board member, thus promoting more successful agencies and greater positive impact on our community.
 Thank you for the awesome opportunity, I’d do it again in a heartbeat!”